-We’ll even finish by showing you how to use a UV-Vis spectrum to predict the color of a molecule, which is a great trick to roll out at cocktail parties.
+We’ll even finish by showing you how to use a UV-Vis spectrum to predict the color of a molecule, which is a great trick to roll out at parties.
 No, seriously, it’s incredible.
 We’re talking about understanding the chemistry of colour, everyone!
 It doesn’t get better than this.

 First, the summary.
 We’ll walk through the details below.

-Converting Light Into Energy
+- Converting Frequency Units Into Energy Units

 If you want someone to read something you’ve wrote, starting with an equation is generally a bad idea.
 However, we’re going to start with one of the most beautiful, amazing, and just plain useful equations in all of science.
 So if you drop off after reading this, really, that’s your problem.